model-checking/kani/rmc-docs/src/tutorial-kinds-of-failure.md

 ```

 Notice that, for RMC, this has gone from a simple bounds-checking problem to a pointer-checking problem.
-RMC will check arbitrary operations on pointers to ensure they're not potentially invalid memory accesses.
+RMC will check operations on pointers to ensure they're not potentially invalid memory accesses.
 Any unsafe code that manipulates pointers will, as we see here, raise failures if its behavior is actually unsafe.

 Consider trying a few more small exercises with this example: